jxnblk/geomicons-open/copy.md

       <h2 class="h2 mb0 ">Utilitarian</h2>
       <p class="">Geomicons Open's simple, straight-forward design doesn't compete with the visual design of your site.
 They do their job, then get out of your users' way.</p>

+- clearer explaination of linking to svg sprite in js
+- explain grid maths more